AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

 1. Click on the request and select the Headers tab
 1. Scroll down until you see some nested parameters
    1. cid - this is the standard delimiter for the Customer ID portion of the request
-   1. crm_id - This is the custom integration code, which you specified in the ID Service lesson
+   1. crm_id - This is the custom integration code, which you specified in the Identity Service lesson
    1. id - The Customer ID value coming from your `Email (Hashed)` data element
    1. as - The Authentication State, with "1" meaning logged in